athoug/130-websites-project/day128/readme.md

-# Music Buttons - Day 128
+# Sound Keys - Day 128

 Continuing on the project, and getting inspired by [Wes Bos's](https://wesbos.com/) 30 day Javascript challeneg, teh drun kit tutorial was all about playing audio with keyboard events, and animating them.
 So let's get straign to it.